Blog

 codeimage-snippet_12

-Here, we assign variables for our primary user interaction components, namely, a text field for input, a button to submit, and a Paragraph component for display of the response back from the model.
-You may notice already we have, within a single Java file, flowed from describing AI configuration options to building out our visual layer.
-What follows is our backend logic that updates the UI, still in the same Java file.
+Here, we assign variables for our primary user interaction components, namely, a text field for input, a button to submit, and a Paragraph component for displaying the response back from the model.
+You may notice already that within a single Java file, we have flowed from describing AI configuration options to building out our visual layer.
+What follows is our backend logic that updates the UI, which is still in the same Java file.

-Add the final portion of code to the constructor.
+Add the final portion of the code to the constructor.

 codeimage-snippet_14

 Here, we add a click listener to the button awaiting interaction from the user.
 The beauty of this line lies in its simplicity.
-We call the call method from our chatModel which takes in a String, in this case the value from the user input into our TextField.
+We call the call method from our chatModel which takes in a String, in this case, the value from the user input into our TextField.
 We then take that response and update the Paragraph component in the view with that String.
-The response technically comes in the form of a Generation (https://docs.spring.io/spring-ai/docs/current/api/org/springframework/ai/chat/Generation.html) but again due to the abstractions afforded from the Spring AI classes, we are able to essentially receive a String, send a String, update a String. from which we extract the first result.
+The response technically comes in the form of a Generation (https://docs.spring.io/spring-ai/docs/current/api/org/springframework/ai/chat/Generation.html), but again, due to the abstractions afforded by the Spring AI classes, we are able to essentially receive a String, send a String, update a String. from which we extract the first result.
 Finally, we instruct the constructor to add the three defined web components (input, submit, and response) to our UI view.

 The full code in this tutorial is reflected in the main branch of this repo: https://github.com/LawrenceDLockhart/ai1.

 We encourage you to follow along with this tutorial and share your feedback.
-To dig deeper into the Vaadin Flow framework and Spring AI frameworks, follow the links below.
+Check out part two of this series to enhance your chatbot with context management and UI customization.
+Follow the links below to dig deeper into the Vaadin Flow and Spring AI frameworks.

 https://vaadin.com/docs/next/getting-started